liboyin/iucg/Notes.md

 ##Multiclass Binary Classification

-* Caffe only accepts multiclass input from HDF5 layer.
+* Caffe only accepts multiclass input from HDF5 layer, which only supports float and double data type.
 For creating HDF5 database, refer to: http://docs.h5py.org/en/latest/high/dataset.html
 * Color images decoded with OpenCV have axis sequence XY[BGR], whereas `caffe.io.load_image` decodes to axis sequence XY[RGB]
 * `ilsvrc_2012_mean.npy` has axis sequence [BGR]XY, where X, Y $\in$ [0,256].
 Data type is `np.float64`.
 Range is [0, 255]
 * Changes required to a Caffe network: